 But I am not impartial on any of the controversial questions in my field, I’ve never met anyone who is, and I don’t aspire to it.

-Objectivity and balance are highly over-rated as journalistic virtues.
-They are mostly a pretentious delusion, and you should actually beware of those who claim to have them.
-See Jay Rosen on “the view from nowhere.”
-And Dan Rather said it well: “I don’t like the word ‘balance’ as applied to journalistic work, because to me, that carries with it at least a connotation that, if you run 15 words about the Republican Party, then you’ve got to run 15 words about the Democratic Party.
+Objectivity and balance are mostly a pretentious journalistic delusion, and you should actually beware of those who claim to have them (see Jay Rosen on “the view from nowhere”).
+Laurie Penny: “The most dangerous thing any journalist … can do is buy into the myth of their own objectivity.”
+And Dan Rather said it well too: “I don’t like the word ‘balance’ as applied to journalistic work, because to me, that carries with it at least a connotation that, if you run 15 words about the Republican Party, then you’ve got to run 15 words about the Democratic Party.
 That’s balance.
 But I think “fairness” is the word I prefer” (interviewed by Hedrick Smith on PBS, 1996).

 Being biased without integrity is a familiar problem.
 We often see bias-acknowledgement used as a shield from criticism: “I’ve admitted my ignorant dumbass bias, so it’s okay!”
 Um, no: your bias must have some merit, and just confessing it does not elevate it above reproach.

 So what’s my bias here on PainScience.com ?

 Anti-quackery activism.
 Science-based medicine.
 I believe we fool ourselves about all kinds of things all too easily, especially about health and medicine.
 Those are my filters.
 Occasionally they probably lead me to be excessively skeptical, but I’m wise to that risk — I’ve been doing this a for a very long time now.